onepub-dev/batman/README.md

 ```

 ### Docker
-The docker log source is able to read data from a docker log that was written to journal d.
+The docker log source is able to read data from a docker log that was written to journald.

 You specify the docker container name.
 | Attribute | Description